-Everyone’s an expert in nutrition.
-My Instagram is full of them.
-I have people recommending superfoods and supplements I can’t pronounce.
-My family has stopped asking for my advice.
+It seems like everyone is an expert in nutrition.
+My Instagram is full of them, but few of them actually are.
+I have people recommending super-foods and supplements they’re making money from.
+We’re seeing a decline in people seeking nutrition experts.
 They can find what they want to hear elsewhere.
-Their chosen experts provide motivational quotes and filtered photos of their new Nikes.
-If you are looking for credible nutrition advice and are having trouble wading through whole-food-gluten-free-protein-ball recipes – here’s my guide.
+Unfortunately Their chosen experts provide motivational quotes and filtered photos of their new Nikes.
+If you are looking for credible nutrition advice and are having trouble wading through information online – here’s my guide.
 If you’re interested in paying for nutrition advice, find yourself someone qualified for the job.
 A dietitian or nutritionist will make your journey a lot easier.
 I promise it will be worth it.

 What you are looking for is a Dietitian or a Registered Nutritionist.